STANDARD AMAZON BIRDING TOUR

 DAY 1 - QUITO

 International flights arrive by evening.
-Everyone meets at the Hotel Sebastian, reached by taxi from the airport.
+Everyone meets at San Jose de Puembo Hotel.
 Those arriving a day early have free time to explore the city.
 Night in Quito.

 DAY 2 - QUITO & NAPO RIVER

 Short 25-min morning flight from Quito to Coca folloyoud by 2 hour (80km) powerboat ride down the Napo River.
 Various birds can be spotted along the river including Pied Plover, Southern Lapwing, Yellow-billed Tern, Large-billed Tern, occasional toucans, Swallow-winged Puffbird, and on rare occasions Orange-breasted Falcon.
 From there walk through varzea (seasonally flooded) forest along a boardwalk with porters carrying your luggage, birding en route.
 Finally, you'll cross a lagoon in dugout canoes to the lodge, situated in a private 2000 hectare reserve adjacent to Yasuni National Park.
 There should be some time late this afternoon to bird from the viewing platform near the riverfront finca.
 Here you may see Scarlet-crowned Barbet, Lafresnaye's Piculet, Orange-fronted Plushcrown, Violaceous Jay, and Red-capped Cardinal.
 Night at Sacha Lodge.

 DAYS 3-5 - SACHA LODGE RESERVE & YASUNI NATIONAL PARK